jackjakarta/ElonGPT-Discord-Bot/README.md

 ### Image Generation

-Create images based on descriptions by using the `?image` command, which utilizes the cutting-edge DALL-E model.
+Create images based on descriptions by using the `?image` command, which utilizes the DALL-E 3 model.

 ### Cryptocurrency Price